Codesai/website/_posts/2020-11-01-concerns-mechanism.md

 ## Adapting it to our context

 As we mentioned in our [previous post about caring work](https://codesai.com/2020/06/caring), we started working with Lifull at the beginning of 2019.
 We were hired to coach their Barcelona B2B team.
-The context was difficult because of the delivery pressure on the team, and the size and skills level of the team, but we had the advantage of a great group of people and the acceptance of the caring work narrative by the leadership of the company. <- nota al pie: Marc Sturlese, then CTO, and Hernán Castagnola (chequear si se escribía así), then CPO.
+The context was difficult because of the delivery pressure on the team, and the size and skills level of the team, but we had the advantage of a great group of people and the acceptance of the caring work narrative by the leadership of the company<a href="#nota4"><sup>[4]</sup></a>.

+We had detected some change levers ( "Improving Technical Skills", "Knowledge Diffusion", "Knowledge Crystallization", "Changing Habits", "All Team Product Owning","Remote First" +and “The Caring Work Narrative”).

-We had detected some change levers <- (nota detallando cuáles detectamos) and applied some practices to work on them from the outset (pair programming, remote first), of them the most impactful one was the caring work narrative.
-In practice, this meant that the B2B team started devoting a percentage of time in every iteration to work on caring tasks (descriptions of items of caring work).
-The developers are the ones that decide which caring work is needed. <- relacionar con este tipo de trabajo en DevOps.
-** ...energy and time to work on caring tasks which are concerned with keeping the health of the ecosystem composed of the code, the team and the client, so that it can continue evolving, being habitable for the team and producing value.
+As we mentioned in a previous post, of those change levers, the most impactful one was “The Caring Work Narrative”.
+In practice, this meant that the B2B team started devoting a percentage of energy and time in every iteration to work on caring tasks.
+Caring tasks are concerned with keeping the health of the ecosystem composed of the code, the team and the client, so that it can continue evolving, being habitable for the team and producing value. <- nota relacionar con este tipo de trabajo en DevOps.

+*** (descriptions of items of caring work).
+The developers are the ones that decide which caring work is needed.

+Initially, we applied changes in the team to start acting on most of the change levers mentioned above, that were based on what we have observed during a one week consultancy in which [Joan Valduvieco](https://twitter.com/jvalduvieco) and I, learned about how the team worked, and in our intuition and previous experiences.
+We knew we didn’t have all the answers, just a few change levers that might move the system to more useful dynamics and some likely next steps.
+We also knew that they might not work as well as we expected.

----- naturaleza de los sistemas complejos, cynefin, concerns y lean However a complex system is a system in constant flux in which cause and effect can only be deduced in retrospect (if they can at all).
+---- naturaleza de los sistemas complejos, cynefin, concerns y lean

+A complex system is a system in constant flux in which cause and effect can only be deduced in retrospect (if they can at all).
 In this kind of system there are no best practices, only heuristics.
 We need to probe, sense and respond. <- nota referencia a Cynefin

-We didn’t have all the answers from the outset, just a few change levers that might move the system to more useful dynamics and some likely next steps. however that might as well not work as well as we expected.
 We (the team and us) had to detect new problems and try to solve them as we go.
 So that should be our way of work: detect problems while at work, prioritize them, act on some change levers to change the situation, observe what happens and adapt consequently.

 "You can't change anything from outside it.
 Standing apart, looking down, taking the overview, you see the pattern.
 What's wrong, what's missing.
 You want to fix it.
 But you can't patch it.
 You have to be in it, weaving it.
 You have to be part of the weaving."
 —U. K. Le Guin